 Based on the composition of our assets and income, we believe that we were not a passive foreign investment company, or a PFIC for U.S. federal income tax purposes with respect to our 2011 taxable year and we do not intend or anticipate becoming a PFIC for 2012 or any future taxable year.
 However, we must make a separate determination each taxable year as to whether we are a PFIC (after the close of each taxable year).
 Accordingly, we cannot assure you that we will not be a PFIC for our next taxable year ending December 31, 2012 or any future taxable year.
 A non-U.S. corporation will be considered a PFIC for any taxable year if either (1) at least 75% of its gross income is passive income or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during the taxable year) is attributable to assets that produce or are held for the production of passive income.
-The value of our assets for purposes of the PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
+The value of our assets for purposes of the PFIC asset test will generally be determined based on the market price of our ADSs and shares, which may fluctuate from time to time.
+If we are treated as a PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
 Additional Information - E. Taxation - U.S. Federal Income Taxation - Passive Foreign Investment Company") holds an ADS or a share, certain adverse U.S. federal income tax consequences could apply to such U.S. Holder.
 See "Item 10.
 Additional Information - E. Taxation - U.S. Federal Income Taxation - Passive Foreign Investment Company."